 Details - Scenario 2 - Desktop Hardware Upgrade

-In this scenario all the pieces of the process remain as-is, but an attempt is made to offset the software performance issues by providing a new generation of PC hardware.
+In this scenario all the pieces of the process remain as-is, but an attempt is made to offset the software performance issues by providing a new generation of performant PC hardware.

 This section presents the financial and non-financial impacts of the scenario.
 List the positive and negative non-financial impacts: organisational, technological, regulatory and others.
 Then list all the costs elements.